GDRead3/wordup/README.md

 - On-screen keyboard with guessed letters tracking
 - definitions of words on either level complete or game over

+## To do list

+## General
+- app colour scheme
+- New unused app name
+- Documentation improvement to code
+- additonal gamemodes frameworks
+    -Synonyms/antonyms game
+    -Spill and spell (try to spell the words as fast as you can from assorment of letters) -guess the definiton
+    -fridge screen (make a sentence from assortment of words)
+- high scores and score tracking
+- navigation tab options
+- profile system

 #### Hangman-To Do
 - fixing word placement
 - modify quick and marathon mode rules